Morrissey: Racial comments and support for Anne Marie Waters

-Morrissey has faced ongoing accusations of racism since the early 1990s from media and commentators around the globe, which were prompted by his comments, actions, and recorded material.
-He has constantly rejected accusations of racism, and settled a libel action forcing an apology from NME, a British music magazine, saying: "We do not believe [Morrissey] is a racist."
+Morrissey has faced ongoing accusations of racism since the early 1990s from media and commentators around the globe, which were prompted by his comments, actions, and recorded material, but he has rejected these accusations.

 The ones who listen to the entire song, the way I sing it, and my vocal expression know only too well that I'm no racist and glorifier of xenophobia.
 The phrase "England for the English" [used in the song] is in quotes, so those who call the song racist are not listening.
 The song tells of the sadness and regret that I feel for anyone joining such a movement [as the far-right National Front].

 — — Morrissey, on "The National Front Disco" (quoted in 2004).

 Various sources accused Morrissey of racism for making reference to the National Front, a far-right political party, in his 1992 song "The National Front Disco"; it has been argued that this criticism ignored the ironic context of the song, which pitied rather than glorified the party's supporters.
 According to Bret, these and other allegations of racism typically entailed decontextualising lyrics from Morrissey songs such as "Bengali in Platforms" and "Asian Rut".
-NME also accused Morrissey of racism on the basis of the imagery he employed during his 1992 performance at the Madstock festival at Finsbury Park in north London for the reunion of Madness; Morrissey included images of skinhead girls as a backdrop, and wrapped himself in a Union flag.
+NME also accused Morrissey of racism on the basis of the imagery he employed during his 1992 performance at the Madstock festival at Finsbury Park in north London for the reunion of Madness; Morrissey included images of skinhead girls as a backdrop, and wrapped himself in a Union Flag.
 Conversely, these actions resulted in Morrissey being booed off stage by a group of neo-Nazi skinheads in the audience, who believed that he was appropriating skinhead culture.
 Members of Madness themselves expressed dismay for his performance, with lead singer Suggs saying, "I was disappointed that he knew how inflammatory that would be to a Madness audience.
 For us, all that symbolism represents a really bad time in our career, and part of the reason for us packing it all in."
-Lee Thompson even said that Morrissey should've never supported them to begin with.
+Lee Thompson even said that Morrissey should have never supported them to begin with.